Technical Assistance and Capacity Building Program

 A. Requests made by the eligible small organizations will be received and reviewed by team staff within 1-2 business days.
 Based on consultants’ subject matter expertise, organizations will be sent profiles of up to 2 consultants.
 Organizations may have 30-minute discovery consultations with up to 2 consultants.
 The discovery consultation is meant for the organization to explain any challenges they have that would benefit from having a consultant, and goals they hope to achieve.
 It is also the time when the organization will get an idea of how the consultant works, which will help in making a choice on which consultant to work with.

 Q. How much assistance will TA/CB providers render our organization?

 A. A member of our team will match the requester with a consultant based on their application.
-From there the requester and consultant will have an introductory meeting to determine compatibility and work plan, the consultant will estimate the length and expected hours to complete the project and share with our team.
+From there the requester and consultant will have an introductory meeting to determine compatibility and work plan, the consultant will estimate the length and expected hours (up to 10 total hours) to complete the project and share with our team.
 Once the project is approved, the consultant and organization begin the work.

 Mission: Inspire and support the development and implementation of authentic and personalized change management using a DEIA framework.

 Vision: We will be the premier consulting firm in the country for nonprofit change and leadership management using a DEIA framework.

 We offer grant-writing and grant budget development for federal and state applications.
 Strategic planning using a community-based model.
 Financial policy development in response to federal Uniform Administrative Requirements.
 Long-term budget development (two years +) for strategic planning and standard operations using a staff/board development model, Governance structures including standard, consensus, and learning about Policy Governance models to support board development.
 Setting up internal controls related to financial policies and contract obligations.